srowhani/comp2402/examReview.md

 ```

-As seen here in this image
+As seen here in this image,

 <img src='scra.png'/>